tensorlayer/TensorLayer/README.md

 # Why TensorLayer

 As deep learning researchers and engineers, we have been looking for a library that can serve through all learning stages.
 This library shall be easy for beginners by providing mass tutorials for various neural networks as well as their applications.
-Later on, they shall be allowed to use the same library in solving real-world problems by adopting the native TensorFlow APIs to develop sophisticated algorithms.
-In the end, the same library can again be used to deploy the algorithm into production that may has a high requiremment for performance and cross-platform supports.
+Later, they shall be allowed to use the same library in solving real-world problems by adopting the native TensorFlow APIs to develop sophisticated algorithms.
+In the end, the same library can again be used to deploy the algorithm into production that may has a strict requirement for performance and cross-platform supports.

-TensorLayer is designed for beginning, intermediate and professional deap learning users.
-Its architecture is inspired by the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):
+TensorLayer is designed for beginning, intermediate and professional deep learning users.
+Its architecture is inspired by the [UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):

 - *Simplicity* - TensorLayer lifts the dataflow paradigm of TensorFlow to abstracted DL and RL modules.
 These modules come with detailed examples that can be deployed in minutes.
 A TensorLayer user may find it easy to bootstrap with our abstracted modules, and then dive into implementation if need.
-- *Composibility* - If possible, deep learning modules should be composed, not built.
+- *Composability* - If possible, deep learning modules should be composed, not built.
 By offering connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
 This yields a much better time to explore ideas and allows easy plug-in of new modules.
 - *Flexibility* - A DL workflow usually require many careful tunings.
 TensorLayer allows users to manipulate the native APIs of TensorFlow and therefore have a flexible control of the engine.
 - *Performance* - TensorLayer provides zero-cost compatibility for TensorFlow.
 It can easily run on heterogeneous platforms or multiple servers without compromise in performance.